xzackli/StaticThreadSchedules.jl/README.md

 Sometimes when you're computing something expensive, you might already know how the cost of a loop scales with iteration.
 For example, if you're filling in the upper triangle of a matrix by iterating over the rows and columns, then the number of relevant elements in a column scales linearly.

 This package exports `@threads :static [cost function]`, allowing one to specify the cost of loop iteration when passed an index.
-For example, mode-coupling matrices in CMB studies cost ~ `ℓ^3`, so each iteration of the outer loop costs ℓ^2.
+For example, computing the mode-coupling used in cosmology requires ~ `ℓ^3` operations, and each iteration of the outer loop costs `ℓ^2`.
 Then you can write `@threads :static (ℓ->ℓ^2) for ...` to balance the cost over threads evenly.